osm2pgsql-dev/osm2pgsql-website/_manual-v2/02-requirements.md

 ### Lua Scripting Language

-Some parts of osm2pgsql require the use of the [Lua](https://www.lua.org/){:.extlink} scripting language.
-It is highly recommended that you use a version of osm2pgsql with Lua support enabled, because it gives you a much more flexible configuration.
+Osm2pgsql requires the use of the [Lua](https://www.lua.org/){:.extlink}
+scripting language.
 If available osm2pgsql can also be compiled using the Lua JIT (just in time) compiler.
 Use of Lua JIT is recommended, especially for larger systems, because it will speed up processing.

-Osm2pgsql can also be compiled without Lua support.
-In that case you can not use the modern *flex* output.

 Security Note: Lua scripts can do basically anything on your computer that the user running osm2pgsql is allowed to do, such as reading and writing files,